 Let’s face it, if you are looking to buy penny stocks in Canada you should be comfortable with the risk and volatility involved with trading penny stocks.
+You aren't buying a blue chip stock like Royal Bank,Apple or Microsoft.
+Which is why buying penny stocks is not the same as buying normal stocks on the big exchanges.
 These stocks usually represent small cap and specifically ‘micro-cap’ companies that operate in various niches.

 Two of most important characteristics that a beginner needs to understand are illiquidity and speculation.
 An illiquid stock means that it is not traded often.
 In other words, there aren't too many buyers and sellers.
 Think of it this way, if you wanted to sell your old toaster, you won't find many buyers.
 But if you tried selling a car that's in great condition, a number of buyers would appear.

 Penny stocks in Canada are highly speculative.
 That being said they are highly speculative anywhere you go in the world.
 They are bound to experience violent movements in price, upwards or downwards.
 The reason for this is that most penny stocks in Canada represent companies that are highly leveraged, as in having lots of debt, and are on their way to bankruptcy or are just good old fashioned scams which we will cover coming up next.

 In Canada, many of these companies are involved in gas, mining, energy, and technology.
 As a result, their prices can swing strongly and swiftly based on news or industry specific factors.
 Factors such as the price of oil, incurred loss due to environmental clean-up costs, or exploration findings for a small cap mining penny stock.